Power Apps Filter function allows you to find a records in a table that match the specific condition criteria.

 You can see, it filters the records in gallery for Country United States.

-As, StartWith function filters the records that start with the sequence of characters in the search text box.
+The StartsWith function filters records that begin with the sequence of characters entered in the search box.

-But in case, if you want to filter the records based on partial search means to filter the records in gallery for records in which the search text appears anywhere within the column then you can use IN operator.
+However, if you want to filter records based on a partial search, where the search text can appear anywhere within the column, you can use the IN operator.

-Lets modify the above formula and convert it using IN operator as shown below.
+Let’s modify the previous formula and use the IN operator, as shown below.

 Filter(